The programme is aimed at musical talents with ambitions to develop their musical and instrumental technical skills.

 60

-How to apply for Postgraduate Diploma in Music Performance for International applicants:
+How to apply for Postgraduate Diploma in Music Performance (PDM)?

 About the Study Programme

-The program is aimed at musical talents with ambitions to develop their musical and instrumental technical knowledge.
+The programme is aimed at musical talents with ambitions to develop their musical and instrumental technical knowledge.

 As a student you can expect to be involved in various artistic productions that take place at the faculty or externally.
 Relevant partners may be; Stavanger Symphony Orchestra, Stavanger Jazz Forum / Mai Jazz and other professional ensembles at home and abroad.